 Our Read Write Inc (RWI) phonics small reading groups are supplemented with weekly guided reading sessions for all children in the main school.
-We have had excellent RWI progress with all children who should be coming off the programme now graduated.
 The younger groups are making good progress overall - we reassessed from their September baseline at the end of last half term and the vast majority of children have made progress and some have made accelerated progress.
 We re-organised the groups after this assessment and continue to run the assessments in small groups each morning.